 "There are side effects of daily doses of chlorophyll supplements such as gastrointestinal cramping, diarrhea, and dark green stools," says Jax.
-(Of course, if you tried Burger King's infamous Halloween burger, you're probably no stranger to that last one.)
 "These symptoms can vary, but no long-term studies have been done to evaluate long-term use and potential negative health outcomes, either."
 (Related: I Drank Liquid Chlorophyll for Two Weeks — Here's What Happened)

 After weighing out its pros and cons, is liquid chlorophyllin is worth trying?
 The jury's still out.
 While existing research on the compound shows promise, there isn't enough at this point proving liquid chlorophyllin's health benefits to know for certain.

 "In the end," says Jax, "it's always a good idea to eat a plant-based diet that includes lots of green plants that will not only provide chlorophyll, but also other micronutrients and fiber needed for optimal health."